chatbottle/chatbottle-api/README.md

 Your bot forwards every message it sent or received to ChatBottle API.
 The messages are analyzed by our ranking algorithms and the bot is ranked.
 ChatBottle bot rank works similar to Google PageRank.
 It’s important how people interact with a chatbot, how often and how helpful is the bot.

 ChatBottle ranks bots based on retention and other metrics.
 Having not many but addicted users is a good sign for ChatBottle algorithms.
-As a result, your bot is ranked higher and more people find out about it.
+As a result, your bot is ranked higher and more people discover it.

 It’s important to integrate with ChatBottle as early as possible.
 Even before the official launch of a bot.
 ChatBottle algorithms need some data to properly measure and rank your bot.
 We recommend starting using the API at least a week before actual public launch.